sunilrawal/software-challenge/README.md

 ## Submission

-After completing the challenge submit it to your Verve contact or jspooner[at]vervemobile.com
+After completing the challenge submit your fork to jspooner[at]vervemobile.com